L-o-o-t/Get_Sonarr_New_Episodes/README.md

 # Get Sonarr New Episodes
-### Gets New Episodes when they come out and displays them in the widget.
+### Retrieves new episodes as they are released and displays them in the widget.

+**Prerequisites**:
-**Prerequisites**: Make sure to fill in your API Key and your Sonarr Server at the top of the script.
+- Fill in your API Key and your Sonarr Server at the top of the script.
+- If you have a firewall on your computer, make sure to open the required port.
+- Note that the script has only been tested with widget sizes below the largest size.

 **Correct Format**: `http://196.160.1.59:8989` (with no trailing `/`)